atifaziz/Partials/README.md

 ```

 The next example shows more composition in action, where each string is parsed
-into a number, multiplied by 5, square-rooted and capped to 1.5 before being
+into a number, multiplied by 5, square-rooted and then capped to 1.5 before
-rounded up:
+being rounded up:

 ```c#
 var result = string.Join(",", nums.Select(Float64.Parse()